Installation¶

 auto-sklearn has the following system requirements:

-For an explanation of missing Microsoft Windows and MAC OSX support please check the Section Windows/OSX compatibility.
+For an explanation of missing Microsoft Windows and macOS support please check the Section Windows/macOS compatibility.

 pip3 install auto-sklearn